 SUBSIDIARIES AND THEIR PERFORMANCE:

-I. Autoline Industrial Parks Limited Pune India (AIPL):
+i Autoline Industrial Parks Limited Pune India (AIPL):

-II.
-Autoline Design Software Limited (ADSL):
+ii Autoline Design Software Limited (ADSL):

-III.
-Koderat Investments Limited Cyprus (Koderat):
+iii Koderat Investments Limited Cyprus (Koderat):

-Net assets value of Zagato Srl has turned into negative due to incurring of losses inprevious years and it has voluntarily declared in liquidation.
-Your Company is examiningabove matters carefully and impact thereof is yet to be ascertained.
-Koderat is an SPV anddue to above mentioned reasons it has not contributed directly to the performance of theCompany during the year under review.
+Net assets value of Zagato Srl has turned into negative due to incurring of losses inprevious years and it declared voluntarily in liquidation.
+Your Company is examining theseboth matters carefully and impact of thereof is yet to be ascertained.

-A Report/Statement on the financial position of each of the subsidiaries of the Companypursuant to Rule 8 (1) read with Rule 5 of Companies (Accounts) Rules 2014 in Form AOC-1is annexed as "Annexure -A" and forms a part of this Annual Report.
+A Report on the performance and financial position of each of the subsidiaries of theCompany pursuant to Rule 8 (1) read with Rule 5 of Companies (Accounts) Rules 2014 inForm AOC-1 is annexed as "Annexure -A" and forms a part of this Annual Report.

 EXTRACT OF ANNUAL RETURN